Reindeer Head Cookies-for Christmas

 - Pipe it with a wavy line so it will look like bark from a tree.

-- Once the outline is made, go back over it and make it thinker.
+- Once the outline is made, go back over it and make it a little thinker.

 - When you start making the line around the antlers thicker, they might fill in and that is alright.
-I personally tried to make some of them thinner but both ways look good so don’t stress over it.
+I personally tried to make some thinner, but both ways look good so don’t stress over it.

 - Next airbrush the inside and outside of the brown outline.
 You can airbrush when the icing is wet or you can wait and let it dry for a few minutes.